EventStore/EventStore/docs/server/quick-start/README.md

 Welcome to the EventStoreDB documentation.

-EventStoreDB is a database designed for [Event Sourcing](https://eventstore.com/blog/what-is-event-sourcing/).
-This documentation introduces key concepts of EventStoreDB and explains its installation, configuration, and operational concerns.
+EventStoreDB is a modern data platform that bridges technology and business processes, giving software teams unprecedented insights into the events that drive their organization forward.
+This documentation provides an in-depth overview of EventStoreDB’s key features and concepts, along with comprehensive instructions for installation, configuration, and operational management.

 EventStoreDB is licensed under [Event Store License v2 (ESLv2)](https://github.com/EventStore/EventStore/blob/4cab8ca81a63f0a8f708d5564ea459fe5a7131de/LICENSE.md), meaning that anyone can access and use it, but enterprise features are only enabled with a valid [license key](./installation.md#license-keys).